nzxl-space/streamhelper/README.md

 GLHF! 😎

 # Roadmap and Contributors
-*There is only one goal: Don't fuck up the code too badly.
-I do this as a hobby in my free time, so don't expect the code to be too high quality!*
+*Fix code*
-If you find any issues or have feature requests, feel free to open up a PR.
-I'll gladly look into them.
+If you find any issues or have feature requests, feel free to open up a PR!!!